 BROOKLYN: A NOVEL

-The truth is, I had to fish this copy of “Brooklyn” out of the Goodwill box.
+The truth is, I had to fish “Brooklyn” out of the Goodwill box.
 In the van.
 On its way out of my house, unread.
+(It was the hardcover version, with its grey, washed out, unworthy cover.)

 I had bought it used for $6 at Schuler Books and Music, my favorite indie bookstore, knowing nothing about it except what I read on the back cover.